AI

 Our next steps for improving AI adoption at Infinity Group_

-The AI advocacy group continues to run, with each session bringing new discussion and Copilot use cases.
-Nick holds monthly company-wide sessions too, giving a regular touch point to people across the business who want to learn more and improve their AI usage.
+The AI advocacy group will continue to run, with each session bringing new discussion and Copilot use cases.

 To date, only the free version of Copilot has been used.
 However, based on the savings, a paid licence would pay for itself in 12.2 days.